From Procedures, Objects, Actors, Components, Services, to Agents -- A Comparative Analysis of the History and Evolution of Programming Abstractions: Analysis

-\item {\em flexibility of the coupling} between {\em entities} -- This represents the ability to put in {\em relation} several software {\em entities}.
-The evolution of programming shows the need to represent and manipulate such relations independently of the implementation of the entities, in order to favor {\em dynamicity} as well as the {\em explicit} manipulation of the relations.
-The concept of {\em software architecture} \cite{softwarearchitecturesbook}, assemblage of components via explicit {\em connectors}, represents therefore a major advance.
-The concept of {\em service} brings further dynamicity (via the concept of {\em discovery} of services) and {\em autonomy} for the entity itself (the selection of the actual service(s)).
-Multi-agent systems bring a step further and higher the reification of the architecture and of the discipline of interaction through the concepts of {\em organization} and of {\em interaction protocol}.
+\item {\em flexibility of the coupling} between entities -- This represents the ability to put in {\em relation} several software entities.
+The evolution of programming shows the need to represent and manipulate such relations independently of the implementation of the entities, in order to favor {\em adaptability} through some {\em explicit} manipulation of the relations.
+The concept of {\em software architecture} \cite{softwarearchitecturesbook}, i.e. the {\em assemblage} of components via explicit {\em connectors}, represents therefore a major advance.
+The concept of {\em service} brings further {\em dynamism} (via the concept of {\em discovery} of services) and {\em autonomy} for the entity itself (the selection of the actual service(s)).
+Multi-agent systems raises the description of the coupling even further through concepts such as {\em organization} and {\em interaction protocol}.